Deploying to AEM as a Cloud Service

 TIP

-Package Manager “one offs” for Mutable Content Packages
+Package Manager “one offs” for Mutable Content Packages package-manager-oneoffs-for-mutable-content-packages

 Since Package Manager is a runtime concept, it is not possible to install content or code into the immutable repository, so these content packages should only consist of mutable content (mainly /content or /conf).
-If the content package includes content that is mixed (both mutable and immutable content), only the mutable content will be installed.
+If the content package includes content that is mixed (both mutable and immutable content), only the mutable content is installed.

 IMPORTANT

-This is not due to an error with the installation, but to a timeout that Cloud Service has for all requests.
+This time is not due to an error with the installation, but to a timeout that Cloud Service has for all requests.

 Do not retry the installation if you see such an error.
 The installation is proceeding correctly in the background.
-If you do restart the installation some conflicts could be introduced by multiple concurrent import processes.
+If you do restart the installation, some conflicts could be introduced by multiple concurrent import processes.

-Including Third Party Packages
+Including Third-Party Packages including-third-party

 <repository>